connorsadler/go-cmd-sample/README.md

 )
 ```

 2.3.
 Try to build using the same command as in Step 1

-    `go build -o go-cmd-sample-app ./...`
+    go build -o go-cmd-sample-app ./...

 You'll see an error like this:
 ```
 go: cannot write multiple packages to non-directory go-cmd-sample-app
 ```

-This seems to be a quirk of Go when using a wildcard, so instead we'll use a specific name on the build command.
+This seems to be a quirk of Go when using a wildcard, so instead we'll
-Use this command to build the binary:
+use a specific name on the build command, as follows:

-    `go build -o go-cmd-sample-app cmd/main.go`
+    go build -o go-cmd-sample-app cmd/main.go

 2.5.
 Run your app with:

-    `./go-cmd-sample-app`
+    ./go-cmd-sample-app

 You'll see the output, including the string returned from the call out to the function in the 'useful' package.